 17. Personalities Don’t Always Mix

-Obvious signs of strained communication in email include expressions of frustration.
+Obvious signs of strained client communication in the email include expressions of frustration.
 Misunderstood messages and decisions that contradict previous conversations must be addressed right away.

-When you see these emails, do not reply to them to “set the record straight,” which are adversarial.
+When you see these emails, do not reply to them to “set the record straight,” which is adversarial.
 Pick up the phone and calmly clarify any questions.

-When communication is already strained, a flood of emails back and forth usually compounds the frustration.
+When communication with a client is already strained, a flood of emails back and forth usually compounds the frustration.
 By discussing the issue verbally, you stand a much better chance of resolving it and getting everyone back to healthy communication.
 Focus on the problem, not the person.

 18. Assemble Your Questions Together